The influence of diet on the propensity for violence

 Omega-3, physical aggression, and the electrophysiology of the violence inhibition mechanism

 Omega-3 polyunsaturated fatty acids have been studied a lot in relation to aggression and antisocial behavior[1].
 Low levels of eicosapentaenoic acid (EPA) are associated with increased aggression in animals and humans.
-And its inclusion in the diets of substance-using patients, patients with borderline personality disorder, prison inmates in Britain and the Netherlands, and children exhibiting both reactive and proactive aggression reduced anger, aggression, and violent behavior.
+And its inclusion in the diets of substance-using patients, patients with borderline personality disorder, prison inmates, and children exhibiting both reactive and proactive aggression reduced anger, aggression, and violent behavior.
 In children with attention deficit hyperactivity disorder (ADHD), EPA blood levels were negatively correlated with callous and unemotional traits, which are prerequisites for psychopathy in adulthood, but in their case docosahexaenoic acid (DHA) played an important role too.

 As a result, we find that intake of EPA, but not DHA, mediates electrophysiological measures related to the recognition of the need to inhibit behavior and the efficacy of motor extinction.
 And a meta-analysis of 29 trials with 3,918 participants showed that omega-3 intake can lead to a 30% reduction in aggressiveness, including both proactive and reactive aggression[2].
 This suggests the importance of further exploring the possibility of omega-3 intake as a therapy for individuals with dysfunction of the violence inhibition mechanism.